oleg-1991/Productly/README.md

-link to the website https://oleg-1991.github.io/Productly/ The website is fully responsive and provides an optimal viewing experience across all devices, including desktops, tablets, and smartphones.
+Link to the website https://oleg-1991.github.io/Productly/

+The website is fully responsive and provides an optimal viewing experience across all devices, including desktops, tablets, and smartphones.